jbnunn/TwitchRobot/Chapter4-IoT.md

 # [Twitch Robot](./README.md) > Creating an IoT Thing and Certificates

-This should take 5-10 minutes.
+This should take 10-20 minutes.

 ## Steps

 ### Create Thing and Certificates

 1. You'll need to create certificates in order to securely communicate with the robot over MQTT.
-Follow [Create and Register an AWS IoT Device Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html) and save the certificates you generate to the `certs/` and `lambda/certs/` folder.
+Follow [Create and Register an AWS IoT Device Certificate](https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-create.html) and save the certificates you generate to your Raspberry Pi in the `~/TwitchRobot/certs/` and `~/TwitchRobot/lambda/certs/` folder.

 2. Activate the Thing, then attach the following policy to allow communications between the IoT service and your device.